 No. There are no quotas in the Providence College application process that would restrict the number of students invited from the same high school or the same geographic area.

 Will all students who apply to PC from my high school receive their decision letters at the same time?

 All students who apply to PC at the same deadline will receive their decision letters in the mail at the same time.
-For students who apply Early Action (postmark deadline of November 1), decision letters generally will arrive before January 1.
-For students who apply Regular Decision (postmark deadline of January 15), letters generally will arrive before April 1.
+For students who apply Early Action (postmark deadline of November 1) or Early Decision (December 1), decision letters generally will arrive by January 1.
+For students who apply Regular Decision (January 15), letters generally will arrive before April 1.
 All types of decision letters (invite, defer, wait list, deny) are mailed at the same time.

 Are admission decisions available to applicants on the web?

 No. All admission decisions are communicated via letter through the mail.
 We do not e-mail decision letters to students, nor do we make admission decisions available online.